radekmie/h3mapgen/components/params/README.md

 All keys given in [`userMapParams`](#usermapparams-specification) are available in `detailedParams`.
 If user's choice was not _Random_ option, the parameter value is copied.
 If it was _Random_, its value is randomized over the valid values for this parameter.

+There is a special treatment of `players[p].castles` where, if table of length > 1 is provided, the value become string (randomized over the proposed castles).
+If table length is 0 (in-game random castle), its value in `detailedParams` is `nil`.

-After the generation, the values, except `seed`, are overrided by the content of `userDetailedParams` table.
+After the generation, the values, except `seed`, are overridden by the content of `userDetailedParams` table.

 ### _playerTowns_:int
 _Number of towns owned by the player at the beginning of the game._